'Deeply disturbing.' Rio Tinto says bullying, sexism and racism are rife at the company – KION546

 “There is clear recognition, however, that new approaches are needed to solve these issues,” she added.

-The firm has now pledged to follow dozens of new recommendations to improve its culture.
+The company has now pledged to follow dozens of new recommendations to improve its culture.

 Among them are vows “to ensure that women and other minority groups are deployed to operational sites as part of a cohort” or with additional support; to set up a new unit to allow people experiencing harmful behavior to report it early; and to increase diversity throughout the company.